w3c/webappsec/specs/subresourceintegrity/spec.markdown

 Multiple sets of [integrity metadata][] may be associated with a single resource in order to provide agility in the face of future discoveries.
-For example, the "Hello, world." resource described above may be described by either of the following hash expressions:
+For example, the resource described in the previous section may be described by either of the following hash expressions:

     sha256-qznLcsROx4GACP2dm0UCKCzCG+HiZ1guq6ZZDob/Tng=